 Iceland, the land of fire and ice, has become a popular travel destination over the past few years.
-From the country’s magnificent glaciers, thundering waterfalls and epic natural nighttime displays, it’s easy to see why travellers are escaping to the edge of the world.
-There are many characteristics that make this country so unique, but these 13 strange and interesting facts about Iceland may surprise you…
+From the country’s magnificent glaciers, thundering waterfalls and epic natural nighttime displays, it’s easy to see why travelers are escaping to the edge of the world.
+There are many characteristics that make this cool country so unique, but these 18 strange and interesting facts about Iceland may surprise you…

 1. More than 60% of the Icelandic population live in the capital city, Reykjavik

-Although very small, Reykjavik is the most northern capital city in the world and is home to more than half of the Icelandic population.
-This colourful and quirky city is packed with numerous restaurants, cafes, bars and museums and is extremely walkable, making it a perfect destination to explore by foot.
+Although very small with a population of around 140,000 people, Reykjavik is the most northern capital city in the world and is home to more than half of the Icelandic population.
+This colorful and quirky city is packed with numerous restaurants, cafes, bars and museums and is extremely walkable, making it a perfect destination to explore by foot.

 2. Iceland was the last place on earth to be settled by humans